Scholarship Program for WSLEA and WSRLEA Members

 For consideration, you must be a current member of WSLEA/WSRLEA and have been a member for at least one (1) year prior to application.
 The deadline for submitting scholarship applications is May 1st of each calendar year.
 Click on the link, and complete the application, and mail to WSLEA Scholarship Program, 6947 Coal Creek Pkwy SE, PMB 447, Newcastle, WA 98059.
 Scholarship Application.
 To receive an application, e-mail your request to email@example.com.
 You can also call 1-800-227-WSLE(9753) or mail your request to: WSLEA Scholarship Program, 6947 Coal Creek Pkwy SE, PMB 447, Newcastle, WA 98059.

-WSLEA Scholarship Chairman Dave Wiyrick is proud to announce the following recipients of a 2017 College Scholarship Award, in the amount of $750.00:
+WSLEA Scholarship Chairman Dave Wiyrick is proud to announce that the Executive Board approved an expansion of the award program for 2018, granting the following recipients a 2018 College Scholarship Award, each in the amount of $750.00:

-Stephanie Renz-Isaac is a Certified Nursing Assistant and is pursuing her Registered Nursing degree through Spokane Community College.
+Stephanie Renz-Isaac is a Certified Nursing Assistant/Certified Hospice Palliative Nursing Assistant and is pursuing her Registered Nursing degree through Spokane Community College.
 Stephanie is the daughter of WSLEA Past Chairman and current Board Member Mark Renz of Spokane County.

-Victoria Burnett graduated from Central Valley High School and her goal is to acquire an Associate Arts degree from Spokane Falls Community College.
+Victoria Burnett graduated from Central Valley High School and is attending Spokane Falls Community College with the goal of attaining a degree in Math.
 Victoria is the granddaughter of WSLEA Treasurer Dick Collins from Spokane County.

-Holly Grazette has worked in the field of nursing and will be attending American Sentinel University to complete a degree in MSN Informatics.
+Holly Grazette has worked in the field of nursing and is attending American Sentinel University to complete a Master’s degree in MSN Nursing Informatics.
 Holly is the daughter of WSLEA Treasurer Dick Collins from Spokane County.

 For past scholarship award recipients, READ MORE.